 See Figure 3-9.
-The receptacle panel is equipped with six receptacles for running accessories or tools from the generator.
-Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched to the ON (I) position.
-The standard receptacle panel is equipped with two of each of the following receptacles:
+The control panel is equipped with 120V GFCI (A) and 240V twist-lock (B) receptacles for running accessories or tools from the generator.
+Power is supplied to the receptacles any time the engine is running and the main circuit breaker is switched ON (I).